ildar/tango/PROTOCOL.md

 Note: "mere" Lua variable is actually a "global variable" which is the field of the global `_G` table.

+On the root object reference.
+If it is the empty string then the method is relative to the tango server (_G or functab, see README).
+If it is the table reference (see below) then method is relative to that table.
+If it is the any other object reference (e.g. function) then method should be ommited and the object is called in the context of the tango server with method args as described above.

 Response message (body)
 -----------------------